 Your competition is on a worldwide scale.

-Aimee Tariq, earlier this spring, wrote a piece on social media best practices for Entrepreneur and said:
+Aimee Tariq wrote a piece on social media best practices for Entrepreneur and said:

 Everyone — including your customers — loves a good story.
 Lauren Gordon, storytelling and content marketing specialist, explained to me in an interview that she uses social media to strategically differentiate herself from competition.
 “Don’t ever forget that every single human being makes decisions based on emotion and justifies with logic,” Gordon said.